 After Erskine falls, we drove along the coast of great ocean drive and covered Splithouse on the way back.

 On our way to Philip Island we covered Teddy’s Lookout in Torquay.
-We stayed at Philip Island Hotel and bought the vouchers from groupon as otherwise you would never get a chance to see.
+We stayed at Philip Island Hotel and bought the vouchers from groupon for Penguin Parade, always book for this in advance otherwise you would never get a chance to see.